EPCCed/epcc-reframe/README.md

 reframe -C ${EPCC_REFRAME_CONFIG} -c *path-to-a-test-directory* -R -r
 ```

-Where `EPCC_REFRAME_CONFIG` is set by the epcc-reframe module and is the path for the Archer2 configuration.
+Where `EPCC_REFRAME_CONFIG` is set by the `epcc-reframe` module and is the path for the ARCHER2 configuration.

 ### Cirrus support